|

 Reincarnation..
 It’s Meaning and Consequences..
-A Four Part Essay.

-Past-life recall as modern proof for reincarnation An intriguing aspect of the testimonies recorded under hypnosis is the fact that they heavily depend on the already existing data in current historic knowledge.
+Past-life recall as modern proof for reincarnation?
+An intriguing aspect of the testimonies recorded under hypnosis is the fact that they heavily depend on the already existing data in current historic knowledge.
 In many cases, although the information corresponds to generally acknowledged historical data, further archaeological discoveries contradict them, casting serious doubts on the veracity of "past lives".

 Reincarnation and Cosmic Justice The concept of reincarnation stands in contradiction with logic, social justice, morality and even common sense.
 Looking beyond the apparent comfort it provides to this life by promising further lives in which perfection may be attained, belief in reincarnation cannot bring any beneficial result, but only resignation and despair in facing fate.
 Why then accept it as a major spiritual belief?